hollali/hollali/README.md

 - 📫 How to reach me **dheztinykartel@gmail.com**

-- ⚡ Fun fact **I think i am funny and also collabrative individual**
+- ⚡ Fun fact **I think i am a  hardworking, funny and also collabrative individual**

 <h3 align="left">Connect with me:</h3>
 <p align="left">